 The Furniture Society is thrilled to announce Kristina Madsen as the 2020 recipient of its coveted Award of Distinction.
 Her award will be presented at a luncheon ceremony on Saturday, June 20, 2020 during our upcoming conference in Asheville, North Carolina.
 The award, designed and fabricated by TFS member Fred Rose, will be presented by long-time friend and supporter Andrew Glasgow.

 In November 2018, the Furniture Society Board of Trustees appointed Wendy Maruyama chair of the Award of Distinction program.
 The assistant chair will be the current President of the Furniture Society, Bart Niswonger.
 The three jurors for the 2020 Award deliberations selected by Maruyama are Andy Buck, Kathryn Hall and Craig Nutt.
 Due to the knowledge each has of the contemporary furniture making scene, their differing aesthetic approaches to object making and geographic spread, the deliberations should be substantive, fair, lively and representative of a vital slice of the Furniture Society community.

 Award funds received in excess of the direct program costs will be made available to the Furniture Society’s Educational Grants program, which offers essential financial assistance to Society members for professional development or projects of an educational nature.

-Award of Distinction Honorees:
+Past Award of Distinction Honorees:

 The Furniture Society is proud to announce that the recipient of its coveted 2018 Award of Distinction is Craig Nutt.
 His award will be presented at a luncheon ceremony on Saturday, June 16, 2018 during the Furniture Society’s conference in San Francisco.
 Craig Nutt will be presented his award by his good friend, Toni Sikes, who is the co-founder and CEO of CODAworx.